 Such a variety – you cannot fail to be interested in something.

 If you fancy leaving behind grand city buildings and traveling to a remote place, the Polar Museum at the Scott Polar Research Institute might be a good option.

 This niche museum established by the University of Cambridge in 1920 tells you all about the intrepid and historic explorations to the Arctic and Antarctic.
 While the events and exhibitions illustrating polar exploration, history, and science are great, the personal memorabilia from the sailors is a highlight that truly brings guests closer to one of the Earth’s coldest and deadliest places.

 Currently, the museum is open on Thursdays, Fridays, and Saturdays for visitors with a free pre-booked ticket.

 10. Centre for Computing History

-If you’re traveling with kids and they have any interest in computers, you just can’t miss this place.
+If you’re visiting London (and thus Cambridge) with kids and they have any interest in computers, you just can’t miss this place.
 The Centre for Computing History is a hands-on interactive display of computers and game consoles dating back to the early ’60s!
 Throughout the museum exhibitions, you can see the developments carried out during the ’70s, ’80s, and ’90s in the computer and game industry.
 Also, the display includes the huge computers of the 60s and the home computers of the ’80s!